Su-Ng/KNN/README.md

 # KNN
 This notebook demonstrates how to download a dataset from data.gov.sg.
 How to formulate a Machine Learning problem for forecasting and train a simple Neural Network to predict the next value.
+This is a times-series problem.

 ![Neural Network Image](NN.png)